Choosing a Solar Inverter: Hybrid vs String vs Microinverter (2026 UK Guide)

 Additionally, if you plan to introduce batteries to your system, you should invest in a hybrid inverter straight away.

-How to Select a Solar Inverter?
+How to Select the Best Solar Inverter for UK Homes

 Choosing the inverter requires careful evaluation of your requirements and constraints.
 It can be one of the most expensive single parts of a solar energy system.
 Therefore, future changes in these requirements and constraints must be considered as much as possible to predict.